| |

 Step-by-Step Sourdough Pizza Dough

-Mix all of the ingredients.
+Mix all of the ingredients in a large mixing bowl:

 Photo credit: Leah Ingram.